Aarception/Mo-information-security-portfolio/README.md

 # 📁 Mo's Information Security Learning, Projects, and Portfolio

-The Arc of Moral Universe Is Long, But It Bends Toward Justice.
+The Arc of The Moral Universe Is Long, But It Bends Toward Justice.

 For May 13.